codefresh-io/docs.codefresh.io/_docs/promotions/promotions-overview.md

 CD bridges the gap between development and operations, empowering teams to deliver changes to production with speed and confidence by automating testing, validation, and deployment tasks.
 CD enables rapid response to customer needs and frequent, low-risk releases, ultimately resulting in a more responsive and efficient development process.

 A key component of CD is promotion—the process of advancing an application version from one environment to the next,from staging to production for example, based on specific criteria or approvals.
 Promotion sequences help ensure that only validated, stable versions of applications make it to production, minimizing risk in every release.
-Promotions in CD are typically structured with a combination of policies, workflows, and approval gates:

 ##### GitOps promotions: The Codefresh advantage